PurnimaPathak44/Project-1/README.md

 A good second option would be the [Drama, Romance] multigenre as it had the highest amount of Oscar wins with 24 Oscar wins.

 ### Success Metric - Movie Review Ratings (IMDb, Rotten Tomatoes, Metacritic)
-The scatter plot heatmap from the Budget vs Box Office with IMDb Raiting verifies that a movie has to be well made to get higher review ratings.
+The scatter plot heatmap from the Budget vs Box Office with Review Raiting verifies that a movie has to be well made to get higher review ratings.
 This can be strengthened by having an increased budget.

-If the success goal is to make a highly rated movie, then the multigenre containing Drama and War may be a good option as they have the highest IMDb Ratings on average.
+If the success goal is to make a highly rated movie, then the multigenre containing Drama and War may be a good option as they have the highest Review Ratings on average.

 ### Success Metric - Popularity
 G-Rated movies are the most popular on average however our line graph demonstrates that PG-13 movies have been the most popular as of late.
 If a company is looking to create a succesful move base on popularity we would reccomend creating a PG-13 movie with a multigenre that may include [Adventure, Action, Sci-Fi, and Drama].